owncloud/web/tests/e2e/README.md

 To get closer to the point where we are able to release faster and more often, we started to develop the end to end test suite.

-## Structure

-Currently, we only have cucumber tests in place (wrapping the playwright library), but maybe in the future we will also adopt playwright and its own test suite to replace our integration tests.

 ## Run end to end cucumber tests
 Please make sure to point http://host.docker.internal/ to 127.0.0.1 by adding it to your hosts.